Localizing Persona Representations in LLMs: Introduction

 \section{Introduction}

 Understanding the mechanisms by which large language models (LLMs) process information, store knowledge, and generate outputs remain key open questions in research~\cite{hendrycks2021unsolved,wang2022interpretability}.
 One crucial and largely underexplored aspect of these models is how they encode human personality traits, ethical views, or political beliefs -- often broadly referred to as \emph{personas}~\cite{perez2022discovering}.

-Clearly understanding the mechanics of personas is important for a variety of reasons.
+A persona is a natural language portrayal of an imagined individual belonging to some demographic group or reflecting certain personality traits~\cite{jiang2023personallm,cheng2023marked}.
 Personas are often used to define the personality or perspective the LLM model should adopt when interacting with users~\cite{salemi2023lamp}, e.g., by prompting ``Suppose you are a person who \dots'' followed by a description of a particular trait or belief.
 For instance, if the prompt states ``\dots is highly agreeable'', the model may generate more cooperative and empathetic responses.
 If the prompt states ``\dots subscribes to the moral philosophy of utilitarianism'', the model's outputs may prioritize maximizing overall well-being when making ethical decisions.
-This can significantly influence language generation by setting a tone appropriate for the context (e.g., empathetic or professional) and by affecting behavior and reasoning capabilities \cite{miehling2024evaluating}.
-Personas have also been leveraged in tasks such as synthetic data generation~\cite{ge2024scaling} and decision-making solutions such as LLM-as-a-judge~\cite{dong2024can}.
-Personas have been debated in multiple social, political, and behavioral studies as a potential replacement for human participants~\cite{dillion2023can,motoki2024more,abdurahman2024perils}.
-While there are interesting applications, the use of LLMs in studies raises key concerns that require careful attention~\cite{dominguez2024questioning}.
-Personas can enhance user experience and engagement by making models more relatable and context-aware~\cite{miaskiewicz2011personas,salminen2022use,laine2024me}, however, they have also been used to bypass safety measures or to trigger unintended consequences rooted in underlying biases~\cite{gupta2023bias}, raising significant ethical and security concerns~\cite{deng2023divide}.
+This can significantly influence language generation by setting a tone appropriate for the context (e.g., empathetic or professional) and by affecting behavior and reasoning capabilities.